Building a Machine Learning Development Environment

 6. Installing PyTorch

-If you created a virtual environment in step 3, proceed with the virtual environment you want to use activated.
-If you don’t need PyTorch, skip this step.
+If you created a virtual environment in step 3, proceed with the virtual environment activated.
+Skip this step if you don’t need PyTorch.

-Go to the PyTorch homepage, select the PyTorch build (Stable), operating system (Linux), package (Pip), language (Python), CUDA (11.0) you want to install, and follow the instructions that appear on the screen.
+Go to the PyTorch website, select the PyTorch build (Stable), operating system (Linux), package (Pip), language (Python), CUDA (11.0), and follow the instructions on the screen:

 1